 This course focuses on the history of the United States from the founding of the federal republic through the 1870s.
 It emphasizes the politics and diplomacy of the early republic; Jacksonian democracy and reform, national economic and territorial expansion; regionalism and sectional conflict; the institution of slavery; the Civil War; the immediate post-war society; and federal efforts to reconstruct the nation.

 HI 225 History Of Iowa: 3 semester hours

 The history of Iowa from pre-territorial days until the present, beginning with an emphasis on Native Iowans and their encounters with European immigrant settlers.
 Traces changes in the landscape and farming patterns from the nineteenth century until the present, while also considering changes in the daily lives of Iowans affected by moves from agriculture to industry and from farm to town during this era.

 HI 230 Modern East Asia: 3 semester hours

-Covers the period since the beginning of the twentieth century, concentrating on the era since the Second World War.
-Focuses primarily on the history of China or Japan, with inclusion of the recent histories of other East Asian entities (North Korea, South Korea, Hong Kong, and Taiwan) in an alternating format.
-Covers the selected East Asian countries' relationship with the U.S. in the global context.
-Satisfies global awareness domain of the core curriculum.
+This course covers the period since the beginning of the twentieth century, concentrating on the era since the Second World War.
+It focuses primarily on the history of China or Japan, with inclusion of the recent histories of other East Asian entities (North Korea, South Korea, Hong Kong, and Taiwan) in an alternating format.
+This course also covers the selected East Asian countries' relationship with the U.S. in the global context.
+The course satisfies the global awareness domain of the core curriculum.